 Lifestyle in Tavira

-The medieval castle of Tavira lies in partial ruins but offers spectacular views.
-Inside the castle walls lies a lovely garden.
-If you’re careful (there are no handrails) you can climb up old stone steps within the walls to get even better views of the city.
-Another draw: in the old water tower next to the castle, a camera obscura gives visitors a 360-degree, virtual tour of the city.
+Stroll through the grounds of the medieval castle that now houses a lovely garden or climb the old stone steps to the top of the wall, if you dare since there are no handrails, for an even better view of the city.
+In the old water tower next to the castle, a camera obscura gives visitors a 360-degree, virtual tour of the city.